justkrismanohar/medullan/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+## Limitations
+The following limitations are due mainly to lack to time on my part
+* Only MockDB (in memory) is implemented.
+However the library was build against the [QueryLayer](https://github.com/justkrismanohar/medullan/blob/master/AuthLib/src/core/queries/QueryLayer.java) interface.
+So support for any database rolled out easily
+* Logging.
+Logs input and output of high level calls and some essentail depper API calls.
+Add more logging the core logic
+* Nulls, exceptions and Null Objects.
+Impelmented null objects at the factory level.
+Need to complete fo the rest of code base.

 ### Prerequisites

 Include the following dependenices in your classpath.
 They are include AuthLib folder for easy access.